Skip to main content

 0800 PELORUS (04) 589-0819

-Our next closing date is Wednesday 28th February 2024.
-Pelorus Trust has moved to Coms Grants Database system.
-All accountabilities on Brand Advantage (our old system)will still need to be completed on line.
+Our next closing date is Monday the 2nd December 2024.
+Pelorus Trust has moved to a new Grants Database system.
+All Grant Accountabilities Prior to 30 September 2023 with the grant number beginning with PT will need to be completed on Brand Advantage (our old grants portal) they need to be completed online.
 Please log in through Apply Online for both options.

 Funding Criteria